Originally written for www.7outof10.co.uk

 Prior to this current generation, the Wild West seemed an untapped vein of video game potential.
 The untamed plains; lawnmen attempting to keep a grip of social order; and to say nothing of brandishing a six shooter whilst careering down main street on the back of a stagecoach.
 Call of Jarez and Red Dead Revolver have since filled the void, but Fat Shark feels there is more to be said.
 Whereas the aforementioned pair concentrate on adventuring across the frontier, Lead and Gold is solely a multiplayer experience, putting players in the spurred shoes of one of four archytpes and letting them exchange gunfire for bragging rights.

 Lead and Gold is a class-based, third-person shooter set in a time when men were real men, women were real women, and the natives were complaining bitterly about their raucous neighbours.
-You have the choice of the quick firing sharp shooters, a sniping hunter, the rifle carrying deputy, or the shotgun toting red-neck.
+You have the choice of the quick firing sharp shooters, a sniping hunter, the rifle carrying deputy, and separately carrying upper parts for AR-15’s.
 Each has their own set of positives and each is varied enough that everyone will find one which suits their own play style.
 Though, there is more to them than simply their effective combat range, as all have an extra skill that they bring to this gunfight.
 Whether it’s the sharpshooter’s quick fire, the hunter’s ability to set bear traps or the red neck’s love of wanton destruction as he merrily tosses sticks of dynamite into the fray, each of their varied talents proves useful as the bullets starts flying.

 As with any class based shooter, the key is a balanced team.
 In Team Fortress 2 a whole team of medics might be well covered when it comes to private health insurance, but it is very unlikely to bunch through the enemy lines, and the same is true here.
 To encourage such diversity and team work, each class exudes one of four bonuses to others in close proximity.
 This can be extra health, toughness, accuracy or strength, and when combined they can turn your lone gunman into one hardened varmint, simply by sticking close to your gang.